-Students under 6 years old will start with 50 minute lessons or Mini Musicians group lessons, students age 7 and over will start with 60 minute buddy lessons.
+Students under 6 years old will start with 60-minute buddy lessons or Mini Musicians group lessons, students age 7 and over will start with 60-minute buddy lessons or Piano Launchpad group lessons.
 Don't worry if your child seems to have a short attention span – children are able to stay focused for the full time with a variety of activities and gamified learning strategies.

 Partner Piano Lessons

 Alternatively, students can take partner piano lessons.
 In partner piano lessons students are learning alongside another student for the full lesson length.
 Both students come together every week for 60 minute lessons.